Probabilistic channel simulation using coherence: Robustness of a state

 \section{Robustness of a state}

 \begin{definition}{\rm Robustness of state} Given an arbitrary quantum state $\rho$, the robustness of a state is defined as ~\cite{napoli2016robustness, piani2016robustness}

-where $\cI$ refers to the set of free states. \end{definition} The robustness of the state quantifies the minimum amount of another state $s$ required such that its mixed state $(\rho + s \rho') / (1+\lambda)$ is the incoherent state.
+where $\cI$ refers to the set of free states. \end{definition} The robustness of the state quantifies the minimum amount of another state $\tau$ required such that its mixed state $(\rho + s \tau) / (1+s)$ is the incoherent state.
 We need to note that the added state $\tau$ is not necessarily a free state.
-Let's denote the $s^*$ to be the optimal value of $s$, and the corresponding state is denoted as $\tau^*$ and $\sigma^*$. then $C_R(\rho)=s^*$, and
+Let us denote the $s^*$ to be the optimal value of $s$, and the corresponding states are denoted as $\tau^*$ and $\sigma^*$.
+Then $C_R(\rho)=s^*$, and

 is said to realize an optimal pseudo mixture for $\rho$.
 It can be characterized by ~\cite{piani2016robustness}